Are you a college baseball player thinking about transferring to a new program? If so, you’ve come to the right place.

 We always have people asking about the details of transferring.
 Transferring is not something that should be done casually.
 Part of playing college ball is bonding with your teammates.
 Transferring can be tough, because it means you’re leaving a lot behind – players, coaches, program, and, most importantly, friends.

-That being said, we know that there are good reasons to transfer and that transferring is a big part of college baseball.
-As this season inches towards an end, the transferring cycle will kick into high gear.
+That being said, we know that there are good reasons to transfer and that transferring is a big part of college baseball (especially as COVID-19 has complicated things to an extreme).
+As what would have been this season inches towards an end, the transferring cycle has already kicked into high gear.
 Some players use transferring as a means to an end.
 Transferring from a JC to a D1 or D2 program is a common goal for a lot of guys, and a great way for players to work towards roster spots at 4-year schools if they aren’t ready out of high school.
 1 out of 5 D1 players are JC transfers.
 Sometimes players find out, after they’ve spent a year at a school, that the program is not the right fit – athletically, academically, or both.
+Now, many players are transferring because crowded rosters or loss of scholarship money for their final season.
 It is possible to transfer out of any NCAA or NAIA school and play in another school BUT there are a lot of rules that must be followed and those rules differ depending on what programs and divisions are involved in the move.

 What does that mean for you?
-That means you need to follow all the rules very carefully so that you don’t lose any of your options or eligibility.
+That means you need to follow all the rules very carefully (even as they seem to be changing frequently), so that you don’t lose any of your options or eligibility.
 There’s more to transferring than simply switching jerseys, and the course schedule you have taken will be very important for fulfilling academic transfer requirements.
 If your transfer involves an NCAA school, your first step should be to go to the NCAA Transfer page HERE and follow the steps listed.
 For NAIA schools, you can find information in their guide.
 But these guides will only give you part of the story.
 You’ll need to get information directly from officials in the athletic and admissions departments in both schools.

 Here are some examples of transfer rules.

 - If you are at a D1 school, most of the time you cannot transfer directly to another D1 and play immediately.
-However, new legislation passed by the NCAA in April of 2019 that goes into effect August 1, 2019 will create some additional exceptions that allow players to transfer D1 to D1 and play right away.
+However, new legislation that went into effect August 1, 2019 will create some additional exceptions that allow players to transfer D1 to D1 and play right away.
 Here are the exceptions: 1) Freshman players enrolled in summer school ahead of their first full school year may transfer without penalty if the head coach leaves the program prior to the 1st day of the fall classes.
 2) Non-scholarship walk-on players may transfer to another D1 school and play immediately.
 3) Players who have completed their undergraduate degree with additional eligibility may transfer to another D1 program for graduate school and play immediately.
 The new rules also state that you cannot compete in an athletic contest for more than 1 school in the same school year (an important thing to note for players who play multiple sports).